skade/virtus-representable/README.md

 # Virtus::Representable

-A quick and dirty code spike to generate Representable decorator out of a Virtus tree without typing too much.
+A quick and dirty code spike to generate Representable decorators out of a Virtus tree without typing too much.

 Currently only on a "I need that" basis.